pagkly/Zed/Investopedia/Investing/Acid-Test Ratio.md

 ## An Example of How to Use the Acid-Test Ratio

-A company's acid-test ratio can be calculated using its balance sheet.
-Below is an abbreviated version of Apple Inc.'s balance sheet as of Sept.
+A company's acid-test ratio can be calculated using its [[Balance Sheet]].
+Below is an abbreviated version of Apple Inc.'s [[Balance Sheet]] as of Sept.
 28, 2019, showing the components of the company's current assets and current liabilities (all figures in millions of dollars):

-Apple, Inc. Balance Sheet as of Sept.
+Apple, Inc. [[Balance Sheet]] as of Sept.
 28, 2019

      Cash and cash equivalents